Scusemua/scusemua.github.io/README.md

 - **`src/components/`** - Contains reusable React components used throughout the site.
 - **`src/app/`** - Holds the main pages of the website, built with Next.js for server-side rendering.
 - **`src/styles/`** - Custom CSS and Material UI theme settings.
-- **`src/data/`** - Contains modular data definitions of my research projects, employment history, academic awards, etc.
+- **`src/data/`** - Data definitions of my research projects, employment history, academic awards, etc.
 - **`public/`** - Static assets like images, icons, and other media files.

 ## 🔧 Setup and Installation